sandordargo/sandordargo.github.io/_posts/2017-1-6-the-hashtag-square.md

 layout: post
 title: "The Hashtag Square"
 date: 2017-1-6
+header: "My brother is learning programming in high school and from time to time I give him some exercises.
+Due to various reasons often we don't use video calls to discuss, but I rather write down my explanations.
+"
 ---

-My brother is learning programming in high school and from time to time I give him some exercises.
-Due to various reasons often we don't use video calls to discuss, but I rather write down my explanations.

 So did I recently this week when I wanted to explain to him and his classmate how to implement the below exercise.
 So why not to publish it in English on my new blog?!